+Hello there!
 Glad you're here, if you're here this means you're interested in knowing more about who I am and what I do.
 If you're interested in my resume, you can have a look at it here.
 If you're interested in my setup, you can have a look at it here.

-I am Krypton and I'm currently a full-time intern at Compass Security as a software engineer.
+I'm Krypton and I'm currently a full-time intern at Compass Security as a software engineer.
 As you have seen on this website multiple times, my username is Krypton.
 You might ask yourself: "But why this name?".
 Well the answer is really simple.
-When I was searching for a username, in 2015-2016, I was in chemistry class using the periodic table.
+When I was searching for a username, back in 2015-2016, I was in chemistry class using the periodic table.
 My favorite number is 36, so I decided to look at which element has this atomic number.
 After looking, it turned out that Krypton has this atomic number, and I found this name good.
 I have it since that day :)

 My, by far, favorite hobbies are coding, freeriding and anything related to cyber security (still learning every day more).
 You might have seen from the picture above that I like free riding, I sometimes upload videos when I have had an amazing day.

 I started coding when I was around 11 years old, learned the very basics of Python but nothing really serious.
 Then I took a long break of coding as it seemed like I wasn't really attracted by it.
 When I was around 14 years old I interested myself much more into programming and hacking.
-I've realized how creative and free you are when you want to do something, which ended up in me loving it.
-I kept learning Python and using it, and also started learning new languages such as Go, C#, Java, PHP, etc. And here I am now, a developer that studies cybersecurity and that does open source projects.
+I've realized how creative and free you are when you want to do something; which ended up in me loving it.
+I kept learning Python and using it, and also started learning new languages such as Go, Java, Kotlin, etc. And here I am now, a developer that studies cyber security and that does open source projects.

 Cyber security...
 When I was younger I was amazed by how people could hack a website, a database or simply leak some private documents.
 After some time I started giving more attention on what kind of tools are being used to do similar things and how people actually proceeded in doing these things.
 I soon realized it wasn't as easy as expected...
 And this is exactly why I started to learn reverse engineering back in 2020 and how to code my own tools and scripts for specific things.
 I haven't really spent an enormous amount of time on learning it, but I definitely want to learn even more about this in a near future.